Starting and Registering New Student Orgs

 - Electronic (scanned) version of the Officer and Adviser Affirmation Form to upload, signed by the incoming President, Treasurer, and Advisor.
 The form can be scanned in Sarratt 207 if needed.

-- Electronic (scanned) version of the Center Number Creation Form to upload in order to have an on campus account for organization financial transactions.
+- Electronic (scanned) version of the Task Number Creation Form to upload in order to have an on campus account for organization financial transactions.
 The form can be scanned in Sarratt 207 if needed.

 - Electronic profile picture to upload;